kyrie-edelweiss/edelweiss-archive/_pages/red-king-submission.md

 _Say it._

 That’s what he always wanted.
-What the ritual requires.
-What starts it again.

 *“Say it, my light.”*